sahil-sharma-50/WS23-MADE-project/project/project-plan.md

 ## Main Question

 <!-- Think about one main question you want to answer based on the data. -->
-Does weather impact the types of vehicles involved in accidents?
+Analyze different weather conditions with their impact on different types of vehicles involved in road accidents.

 ## Description